 Luckily we lived in a high set house with steps otherwise the kids would have forgotten how to walk on hills.
 Riding a bike on the deserted flat roads was a breeze and for thrills we’d head out over the railway tracks to the old cemetery.
 It must have been a very rare cold day in this shot for them to be wearing warm clothes, although after living there, 20C felt cold.

-A couple of poddy (orphaned) lambs were given to us by local landowners which helped make up for the horses, sheep, cattle, goats and poultry we’d left behind.
+A couple of poddy (orphaned) lambs were given to us by local landholders which helped make up for the animals we’d left behind.

 It was here that our family increased with the addition of Rosie, a tiny scruffy puppy, the runt of a litter of 12.
 Yesterday we said goodbye to her for the last time.
 Sixteen years is a good innings for a canine.
 She shared in our adventures and gave us many giggles.
 She was a constant companion for my youngest child and also helped to make up for the loss of leaving our other animals behind in New South Wales.
 You can read about the life we left behind in The Five Year Adventure.